-The nearly 8,000 lakes in Florida are some of the most biologically rich systems in the world.
-Each lake in Florida is a unique combination of ecologic, morphologic, hydrologic, and geologic qualities.
-From the clear sandhill lakes of the "high" Florida ridge, to the green life-filled lakes of the "valleys", each plays crucial roles in irrigation, flood control, drinking water supply, recreation, navigation, and as habitats for plants and wildlife.
+Among the nearly 8,000 lakes in Florida are some of the most biologically rich systems in the world.
+Each lake is a unique combination of ecologic, morphologic, hydrologic, and geologic qualities.
+From the clear sandhill lakes of the "high" Florida ridge, to the green life-filled lakes of the flat prairies, each plays crucial roles in irrigation, flood control, drinking water supply, recreation, navigation, and as habitats for plants and wildlife.

 Nearly 1,700 rivers and streams stretch across the state.
 Ranging from a few feet to a couple of miles wide, these freshwater veins carve into the limestone bedrock, shaping Florida's distinctive karst topography.
 Florida rivers are the lifelines for many of the state's swamps, marshes, lagoons, and estuaries.